CBovell/a3p1/README.md

 Simple Python - Postgres application

 Setup instructions
-Ensure Postgres and pgAdmin4 are installed
+Ensure Postgres and pgAdmin4 are installed,
-Ensure Python 3  and pip are installed
+Ensure Python 3  and pip are installed,
 Run pip install psycopg2-binary in the terminal

 Open pgAdmin4, create a new database and name it something like a3p1.
 Open the query tool on this database.